Diversity Pegs.jpg

 CLIP 2022 Environmental Scan and Systems Mapping: Services for Newcomers in Calgary

 In 2022 The Immigrant Education Society (TIES) was awarded CLIP's Environmental Scan and Systems Mapping project.
 TIES worked closely with CLIP and various service providers in Calgary to conduct an environmental scan of local services available to newcomers.
 The final report was completed in December 23, 2022.
 Below is the full report as well as a summary of key findings.
+Full Environmental Scan and System Map Report | Environmental Scan and System Map Report Summary Takeaways

 CLIP 2021 Newcomer Survey Report